KelseyDCooper/USGS-NPS-App/README.md

-# U.S. Geological Survey Projects

-1. Shiny App for iNaturalist Data Project
+# U.S. Geological Survey iNaturalist Data Project Lists and References

-2. Invasive Species Finder
+The resources listed on this page are currently being used to run reports for all of the National Parks in the United States that participated in the 2016 NPS Bioblitz.
+Each page is used as a reference for R code to create the individual park reports and associated publications.